 The hearing was held telephonically.
-The MassHealth representative testified that the Appellant is an adult between the ages of and has a household size of two, consisting of the Appellant and her eyear-old child.
-The MassHealth representative testified that the Appellant's annual income is \$30,999 and the other household member's annual income is \$14,302, which equals 288.72% of the federal poverty level.
+The MassHealth representative testified that the Appellant is an adult between the ages of 21-64 and has a household size of one.
+The MassHealth representative testified that the Appellant's gross income is \$6,501/month.
+The MassHealth representative testified that in order to be eligible for MassHealth CarePlus, the Appellant's income would have to be 133% of the federal poverty level or less, which equals \$1,670/month.
+The MassHealth representative testified that the Appellant's application mentioned a disability, and the Appellant had been mailed a disability supplement to submit to Disability Evaluation Services.